Group-Equivariant Diffusion Models for Lattice Field Theory: Equivariance of score functions

-But since the group action in the algebra is by affine translation, the Jacobian is simply the identity, meaning that, when expressed as a function of angular variables in the Lie algebra, the score is gauge-invariant.
+The link phases transform under the group according to the linear shift given in eq.~\eqref{eq:angular_gauge_transform}, so the group action in the algebra is by affine translation.
+Thus, the Jacobian is simply the identity, meaning that, when expressed as a function of angular variables in the Lie algebra, the score is gauge-invariant.
 In other words, the score function transforms under the adjoint representation, which is trivial for ${\rm U}(1)$.